raj129/espStationWithAP/README.md

 # ESP as Station + AP mode
-We can send a request to those devices which are connected via ESP8266/ESP32 Access Point.
-The device which is serving as a accesspoint it is also serving as HTTP server to sensors.
+We can send a request to those devices which are connected to ESP8266/ESP32 Access Point.
+In the example, nodeMCU is working as an Access point and HTTP server at the same time.
+If you want to control devices over the Internet, then you may need to configure your router for virtual server and dynamic DNS for the domain.

 > To have better idea please refer the sketch.
 > https://sketchboard.me/lCwuGD5PizO#